yunfeilongpoly/yunfeilongpoly.github.io/index.md

 <h1>Publications</h1>
 <h2>Journal</h2>
 1. Qingqing Zhao, Chu-Ren Huang, and <b>Yunfei Long</b>.
 “Synaesthesia in Chinese: A corpus-based study of gustatory adjectives in Mandarin” To appear in Linguistics.
-(SSCI, Q1)
+(SSCI impact factor 0.309)
 2. Minglei Li, Qin Lu, <b>Yunfei Long</b>, and Lin Gui. <a href="http://ieeexplore.ieee.org/abstract/document/7968355/">“Inferring Affective Meanings of Words from Word Embedding.”</a> [Special Issue].
-In the Journal of IEEE Transactions on Affective Computing, 2017 (CCF Top Journal).
+In the Journal of IEEE Transactions on Affective Computing, 2017 (SCI impact factor: 3.149).

 <h2>Conference Proceeding</h2>
 In 2017: